danielpizarrotadres/aws-cloud-practitioner/README.md

 - ### What is "Cloud Computing"
     - [ ] Cloud Computing is the on-demand delivery of IT resources over the Internet

+- ### The AWS Infrastructure, Regions and Availability Zones
+    - [ ] AWS operates data centers all over the world
+    - [ ] Regions are not a single data center, a region contains multiple data centers.
+One region contains multiple data centers.
+    - [ ] The idea behind Regions is that they are physically isolated from each other.
+    - [ ] As mentioned, one region contains multiple data centers.

 ### Accesing and Using AWS Services
 - Nothing to implement here, we just have to sign in into the AWS Services